Travel Report Australia: from Brisbane to Cairns

 15.Tag: Mission Beach > Cairns > Palm Cove > Port Douglas (Sheraton Port Douglas)

 17.Day: Port Douglas – Daintree River – Mossman Gorge

 18.Day: Port Douglas – Low Isle Great Barrier Reef

 19.Day: Port Douglas > Cairns > Melbourne (Marriott)

-What you should definitely think about when traveling to Australia:
+What you should definitely think about when traveling from Brisbane to Cairns:

 Currency: AUD.
 Exact rates you can find under “Exchange Rate” on this page.
 For payments or cash withdrawals, you can use your credit card anywhere in the country, without any problems.
 For small amounts you should keep a little cash.
 We had planned 400 AUD for a week, which was more than enough.

 Vaccinations: Coming from Germany, no vaccinations are required.
 However, the standard vaccinations are recommended, see suggestions Foreign Office.